 My favorite Hitchcock movie is Vertigo, which was also his most personal film.
 Everything about it from the obsessive nature of James Stewart to the gauzy beauty of Kim Novak to the swirling music to the unforgettable Edith Head clothing captivates me thoroughly.
 It’s definitely a film that provokes either praise or derision depending on one’s outlook.
 However, there are so many other gems including Psycho, The Birds, Notorious, The Man Who Knew Too Much (I’m one of those who prefers his remake), Strangers on a Train and, of course, his Oscar-winning Best Picture Rebecca.

 Even in those of his films that aren’t complete successes, I usually find something I love – a set piece, a performer, a stylistic choice, the music.
 Torn Curtain may not be a terrific movie, but it has hunky Paul Newman in his prime and in gorgeous color.
 Likewise, Marnie features a young Sean Connery and the elegant Tippi Hedren along with the wondrously cranky work of Louise Latham.
 I Confess features stunning black and white photography.
-To Takes a Thief features one of my all time favorite dresses, a blue chiffon Grecian number that stands out vividly against Grace Kelly’s tan.
+To Catch a Thief features one of my all time favorite dresses, a blue chiffon Grecian number that stands out vividly against Grace Kelly’s tan.
 There is only one Alfred Hitchcock sound film that I have not seen.
 I just cannot seem to get through it or to even make myself do so and that is Jamaica Inn.
 I adore Maureen O’Hara and have enjoyed Charles Laughton in things, but this one eludes me.
 Maybe someday…